 In the case of raw cake batter, eggs and flour come with health risks.
 Raw eggs are risky because of the chance of salmonella infection.

 Flour is also not recommended for consumption unless it undergoes high-temperature cooking.

 When it comes to undercooked cake, the flour and the egg have most likely been cooked enough to not have any bacteria anymore.
 But why risk it?

 It’s just a good idea to avoid eating undercooked cake, especially if the middle is runny or too moist.
 Besides, we have some ways of fixing your undercooked cake below so there’s no reason to risk it!

 Why Is My Cake Wet in the Middle?

 Just like anything else you cook in the oven, the heat reaches the outer layers earlier than it does the center.
-So, if your cake is still wet in the middle, you may have not cooked it long enough.

 Additionally, most people bake cakes in aluminum pans.
 These contribute to the sides and the bottom of the cake cooking much quicker than the center of the cake that has no contact with metal.
 I personally prefer steel cake pans, like my favorite one on Amazon.

 A solution to this problem is to change the temperature and cooking time slightly.

 Reduce the heat but leave the cake in the oven longer.
 This way, you are not risking getting the edges and the bottom of the cake brown and leaving the inside wet.
 Do this only if you are good at detecting a perfectly cooked cake.